How to Create an Employee Handbook: Complete Guide for Small Businesses

 Existing Employee Rollout

-If you are creating a handbook for the first time or making significant updates, you need to roll it out to existing employees, not just new hires.
-Schedule an all-hands meeting to introduce the handbook, explain why it was created or updated, and walk through the most important policies.
+If you are creating a handbook for the first time, you need to roll it out to existing employees, not just new hires.
+Schedule an all-hands meeting to introduce the handbook, explain why it was created, and walk through the most important policies.
+Give employees a deadline to review and sign the acknowledgment.
+If an employee refuses to sign, document this: their refusal does not exempt them from following the policies.

 Training on Key Policies